London’s climate is changing, and climate change will affect London in many ways.

 City Council continues to recognize the importance of climate change mitigation, climate change adaptation, sustainable energy use, related environmental issues and the need for a more sustainable and resilient city.

-London's new Climate Emergency Action Plan contains more than 200 specific strategies and actions that support climate change mitigation and adaptation.
+London's Climate Emergency Action Plan contains more than 200 specific strategies and actions that support climate change mitigation and adaptation.
 This is in addition to programs and projects that are part of the City's regular operations such as the recycling program, LED streetlights, and maintenance of ongoing energy efficiency equipment in facilities.

 Climate Emergency Action Plan